talister/photometrypipeline/doc/functions.rst

                              considered; the default is `high`; see
                              the `Source Extractor`_ manual section on
                              internal flags for details.
+   :param -nodeblending: (optional) deactives Source Extractor deblending
+                         in the detection of sources in the image frames
    :param images: images to run `pp_register` on

    `pp_register` automatically calls :func:`pp_extract` to identify